DominyGallo/Social-Media-Analysis-2025/README.md

     # Applying the function to the 'filename' column
     df["text_content"] = df["filename"].apply(read_text)

 Next, we started counting words and phrases in the "text_content" column.
-For words, we defined the function normalize_word_count that counts the number of times a target word appears in each entry in the "text_content" column and normalizes that figure based on the length of the document ["doc_length"] with stop words eliminated.
-We then create a new column, "normalized counts," for the normalized count of the target word for each NDC.
+For words, we defined the function normalize_word_count that counts the number of times a target word appears in each entry in the "text_content" column and normalizes that figure based on the length of the document ("doc_length") with stop words eliminated.
+We then created a new column, "normalized counts," for the normalized count of the target word for each NDC.

     nlp = spacy.load("en_core_web_sm")
     nlp.max_length = 2000000